partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```{.sql include=tutorial/code/q11.sql}
 ```

-Notice the function `isTuple(p)`, which is one of the many type introspection functions of PartiQL.
-For each type *X* of the PartiQL type system there is a corresponding introspection function is*X*.
+Notice the sub-expression `(p IS TUPLE)`.
+The `IS` operator can be used to check a value against it's type at evaluation time.
 Notice also that the variable `p` binds to different types.

-In general, the `FROM` clause of a query makes its variables (aliases) to bind to data.
+In general, the `FROM` clause of a query binds its variables (aliases) to data.
 The variables need not bind to data that have the same types.
 Each binding is fed to the `SELECT` clause, which evaluates its expressions.